 If you pay income tax in Honduras, there are several exemptions that allow you to pay less or no US income tax on the same income to the IRS.
 The main exemptions are the Foreign Earned Income Exclusion, which lets you exclude the first around US$100,000 of foreign earned income from US tax if you can prove that you are a Honduran resident, and the Foreign Tax Credit, which gives you a $1 tax credit for every dollar of tax you’ve paid in Honduras.
 These exemptions can be combined if necessary.

 The US and Honduran governments share taxpayer info, and Honduran banks pass on US account holders’ account info to the IRS, so it’s not worth not filing or omitting anything on your return.
 The penalties for incorrect or incomplete filing for expats are steep to say the least.

 If you’re a US citizen, green card holder, or US/Honduran dual citizen, and you have been living in Honduras but you didn’t know you had to file a US tax return, don’t worry: there’s a program called the IRS Streamlined Procedure that allows you to catch up on your filing without paying any penalties.
 Don’t delay though, in case the IRS comes to you first.

-If you spend at least three months in a year in Honduras, you are considered a resident for tax purposes.
-Honduran income tax rates are relatively low, with a progressive scale up to 25%.
+If you spend at least 90 days in a year in Honduras, you are considered a resident for tax purposes.
+Honduran income tax rates are relatively low, ranging from 0% to 25%.
 Residents are taxed on their worldwide income.
 Capital gains are taxed as income.

-The Honduran tax year is the same as the American, with tax returns are due by April 30th.
-The Honduran tax authority is called the Administración Tributaria.
+The Honduran tax year is the same as the American, which is to say the calendar year, with tax returns due by April 30.
+The Honduran tax authority is called the Sistema de Administración de Rentas.